orcfax/orcfax-examples/README.md

 ignored by git.

 The `.env` file needs to be present in the current working directory.
-Usually this will be mean creating a new `<dapp>/tx/.env` file for each dapp you interact with.
+Usually this will mean creating a new `<dapp>/tx/.env` file for each dApp you interact with.

 ### Provider setup

-Dapps need chain data.
+DApps need chain data.
 This data comes from a data provider.
 There are several options.

 #### Blockfrost

-To use Blockfrost you will need an api key, or be [RYO](https://github.com/blockfrost/blockfrost-backend-ryo).
+To use Blockfrost you will need an API key, or be [RYO](https://github.com/blockfrost/blockfrost-backend-ryo).
 In the former case, follow the instructions [here](https://blockfrost.dev/docs/overview/getting-started).
 In the latter case still set a Blockfrost key even if it is not used.
-(Lucid doesn't not cope well if it is absent.)
+(Lucid doesn't cope well if it is absent.)

 The Blockfrost key must be in the `.env` file with key of the form